Ponatinib (By mouth)

 Warnings While Using This Medicine:

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.
+If you are a woman who can get pregnant, your doctor may do tests to make sure you are not pregnant before starting treatment.
 Use an effective birth control during treatment and for 3 weeks after your last dose of this medicine.